ssahovic/confluent-rbac-demo/README.md

 - create SSH key and deploy in AWS/Google, I use the key name `hackathon-temp-key`
 ---
-The AWS Compute instance will everything prepare to run this demo, including
+The AWS compute instance will everything prepare to run this demo, including
 - docker
 - Confluent Platform with all utilities installed
 - `zookeeper-shell` must be on your `PATH`